nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ## **Appendix D: Effort**
-If the effort required to create **AB3** is 10, we would place the effort level required to implement the current version of **AcademyDirectory** at 15.
+If the effort required to create **AB3** is 10, we would place the effort level required to implement the current version of **Academy Directory** at 15.

-Our team has put in a significant amount of effort to get AcademyDirectory to the current version.
+Our team has put in a significant amount of effort to get Academy Directory to the current version.
 Below, we list some notable changes overall and notable features implemented by us.

 ### Notable Changes in General

-1. **Morphed existing AB3 to align with our design for AcademyDirectory**
+1. **Morphed existing AB3 to align with our design for Academy Directory**

    We have put in a significant amount of effort morphing the existing code base, AB3 to support the need of our application, which is designed for CS1101S avenger to be more effective and efficient.